Google Ads Success in 2023: Navigating Essentials and Best Practices

 - Responsive display ads, or a combination of your ad assets that are created by Google AI for different ad placements.

-Besides allowing you to use visuals to catch your customers’ attention, Display campaigns can also be easy to create thanks to Google AI that powers targeting, bidding, and ad formats.
+Besides allowing you to use visuals to catch your customers’ attention, Display campaigns can also be easy to create thanks to Google AI that powers targeting, bidding, and ad formats. - Shopping campaigns that help you show your products to people who are actively searching for them.
+These ads appear on search results and the Google Shopping tab;

 You can choose these ad formats for your Shopping campaigns: